Know the Laws: New Jersey

 However, with mediation for issues of marital property or support, mediation costs may not be fully covered by the court.
 The mediator donates the first two hours (including preparation time) at no cost to the parties, but you may have to pay for any mediation beyond the first three hours.*

 Yes.
 Anytime the judge makes a custody arrangement that both parents do not agree on, the court must specifically explain why "on the record."
 Usually, the judge explains the reasons orally, in the courtroom.
 The denial of custody should be documented in an order but the reasons for the decision are rarely explained there.
 If you would like the judge's explanation and you cannot be in court to hear it, you may order a transcript of the oral decision from the court for a cost.*

 Yes.
 But the court makes separate decisions when awarding support for you and your children, so it is possible that you may only be able to get support for your children, and not for yourself.

 Support for your child: Generally, the court will determine how much money the other parent will pay to support your child.
 The court almost always uses set guidelines in a child support obligation worksheet to determine how much support you will receive.

 If you would like to see all of the factors that go into determining support, you can visit the NJ Courts Website.
 The guidelines the court uses involve a very complex formula, but basically the court looks at both parents' incomes, your child's needs and how much time your child spends with each parent.
-To get a rough idea of how much support you may receive, you can visit this website: www.alllaw.com/calculators/childsupport/new_jersey/.
-You should know that this website only estimates the amount of support you may get.
-The amount of support you receive depends on how much the judge actually decides to give you.
+To get a rough idea of how much support you may receive, the Department of Human Services has a "child support calculator," which estimates the amount of support you may get.